 Monday, May 26, 2014

-The Rebel Flesh/The Also People is an interesting little story with a fantastic cliffhanger leading in to the next episode A Good Man Goes To War.
-In fact you might almost argue that this is another new series 3 part story like Utopia/The Sound of Drums/Last of the Time Lords
+The Rebel Flesh/The Also People is an interesting little story with a fantastic cliffhanger leading into the next episode A Good Man Goes To War.
+You might almost argue that this is another new series 3 part story like Utopia/The Sound of Drums/Last of the Time Lords

-The TARDIS gets buffeted by a solar storm and The Doctor, Amy & Rory land on a monastery which isn't a monastery.
+The TARDIS gets buffeted by a solar storm and The Doctor, Amy, and Rory land on a monastery which isn't a monastery.
 It's an acid mine.
-Apparently that's a thing.
+Apparently, that's a thing.
 In the future.
 Anyway there operation is carried out by 'Gangers', which are duplicates of their human operators.
 They are made of 'flesh', which humanity seems to think is just a glorified programmable material.
 It turns out that there might be a bit more to it than that.

 The solar storm hits, fuses blow, systems crash and it turns out the last set of 'Gangers' have been freed.
 They're alive.
 They have the memories of their human operators but they aren't human.
 Or are they?
 The humans are uncomfortable with their duplicates.
-The Doctor of course tries to help.
+The Doctor tries to help.
 Unfortunately Cleaves (Raquel Cassidy) ends up killing one of them.
-(Which reminded me a how Ambrose's killing of Alaya in The Hungry Earth/Cold Blood put the kibosh of the Doctor's attempts to prevent a war between Silurians and humanity) And shenanigans breaks loose.
+(Which reminded me of how Ambrose's killing of Alaya in The Hungry Earth/Cold Blood put the kibosh of the Doctor's attempts to prevent a war between Silurians and humanity) And shenanigans break loose.

 It's us or them as both sides say.
-The rest of the story is part chase through corridors and part a meditation of what it means to be human, including a rather twee set of scenes revolving around Jimmy's (Mark Bonnar) sons birthday.
-In fact as the story goes on humans and gangers die and the difference between the two becomes less and less obvious.
-There's a thematic similarity to Bladerunner (and a lot of other Philip K Dick material actually) : how do we know we are human?
+The rest of the story is part a chase through corridors and part a meditation of what it means to be human, including a rather twee set of scenes revolving around Jimmy's (Mark Bonnar) son's birthday.
+As the story goes on humans and gangers die and the difference between the two becomes less and less obvious.
+There's a thematic similarity to Bladerunner (and a lot of other Philip K Dick material actually): how do we know we are human?
 What makes us human?
 Is memory and experience what makes us us?
-Of course there's no time to examine these questions in real depth, after all there are corridors to run down and explosions to prevent.
+Of course, there's no time to examine these questions in real depth, after all, there are corridors to run down and explosions to prevent.

 All of these themes though are emphasized by the fact there's a 'Ganger' Doctor, who Amy doesn't entirely trust.
 The two Doctors work together - in some lovely little scenes - and then separate.
 Although no one really trusts the ganger Doctor, particularly Amy.
-But there's things afoot.
+But there are things afoot.

 There's a lot of manipulation in this story.
 The Doctor's very Troughton in Tomb of the Cybermen* in this story.
 He's up to something.
 Several somethings possibly and not even his companions can know what that is.